 It is clear that the level of development in the Primary Growth Area has been lower than expected, particularly in respect of the number of new homes being constructed.
-There are also concerns over the slowdown in the amount of new employment floor-space delivered over the last four monitoring periods.
-Consequently, it appears increasingly unlikely that the LDP's enhanced growth strategy will be delivered by 2021 and this was reflected in both the LDP Review Report (2016) which identified the need to reconsider the level and spatial distribution of growth in order to establish whether the current Strategy is the most appropriate for delivering future growth.
-The preparation of a replacement LDP offers this opportunity to re-consider the level and spatial distribution of growth through the identification of alternative strategic options for development up to 2031.
-A review of all potential housing and employment allocations in the LDP will also be necessary to ensure that development on these sites is viable and the allocations will be delivered over an extended plan period.
+There are also concerns over the amount of new employment floor-space delivered over the last five monitoring periods.
+Consequently, it appears unlikely that the LDP's enhanced growth strategy will be delivered by 2021.
+This was reflected in the LDP Review Report (2016) which identified the need to reconsider the level and spatial distribution of growth in order to establish whether the current Strategy is the most appropriate for delivering future growth.

+The preparation of a replacement LDP offers the opportunity to re-consider the level and spatial distribution of growth through the identification of alternative strategic options for development up to 2031.
+The Deposit version of the Replacement LDP has been consulted on during the Summer of 2018 and includes a range of housing and employment sites to facilitate the new strategy of sustainably growing the population of the County Borough.

 In terms of the town centre, new retail floor-space has not come forward as quickly as anticipated; however, progress is being made with the relocation of the central bus station.
-Although it is of concern that town centre vacancy rates remain higher than the UK average, the fact that the rate has further decreased over the monitoring period, and is now below the Welsh average, are positive signs and an indication that a downward trend has been established.
-However, given that the percentage of A1 retail uses in the Primary Shopping Area has dropped further below its target, policy amendments have been suggested as part of the preparation of the emerging replacement LDP.
+There is concern that town centre vacancy rates are higher than the UK average, and the rate has increased over the monitoring period.
+The percentage of A1 retail uses in the Primary Shopping Area has remained at the same level, however, policy amendments have been suggested as part of the preparation of the emerging replacement LDP.

-It is therefore considered that this Strategic Objective is only partially being met and the issues identified above will need to be considered further as part of the preparation of the replacement LDP.
+It is therefore considered that this Strategic Objective is only partially being met and the issues identified above will need to be considered in the Replacement LDP.